sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-transformation.rst

 2. max: 1.0 by default.
 Upper bound after transformation, shared by all features.
 3. MinMaxScaler computes summary statistics on a data set and produces a MinMaxScalerModel.
 The model can then transform each feature individually such that it is in the given range.

-Additional Information and Examples can be found at: https://spark.apache.org/docs/latest/ml-features#minmaxscaler
+Additional Information and examples can be found at: https://spark.apache.org/docs/latest/ml-features#minmaxscaler

 ``MinMax Scaler`` node is used after ``Vector Assembler`` node.